PrasanKumar93/demo-next-node-app/docs/coding-preferences.md

   - Environment: Treat unit tests as functional integration tests.
 Since tests run against a dedicated database and target configuration, side effects are permitted.

 - No Emojis in messages while generating code

+- file naming conventions as small letters separated by hyphen